CynthiaYXZ/CynthiaYXZ.github.io/README.md

 🌱 (In short-term) I plan to learn, Python!
 It cannot be denied that data is really important now, so, Python! don't forget Excel!

+✨ Ending ✨
+I think these are for now, I will learn more so I can add some design and awesome interface like moving animation or interactive page!
+See ya!! 🏃🏃